cyrinux/wluma-als-emulator/README.md

 The following modes are available:

 - `webcam`: takes a webcam capture with ffmpeg and approximates ambient light value out of image brightness.
-- `seconds`: approximates ambient light value based on the current time.
+- `time`: approximates ambient light value based on the current time.

 ## Dependencies